Skip to main content

 • Transformation status indicating if redaction was applied

-Based on this information, your application can decide whether to pass the processed content to the next recipient - the LLM, agent, (vector) store, user, etc.
+Based on this information, your application can decide whether to pass the processed content to the next recipient - the LLM, agent, store, or user.

 • summary (string) - List of the enabled detectors, outcomes, and actions taken